Key Takeaways

 Because Guilin has a subtropical climate, sudden rain storms sometimes occur, particularly during spring months, so it's a good idea to bring an umbrella and poncho out with you if you're exploring Elephant Trunk Hill in May or June.

 Early risers should consider heading over in the morning to witness the hill at its most majestic and beat the daytime crowds.
-Evenings after sunset are also a good time to visit the park as you can enjoy a dazzling, special effects light show along the rocks, which adds to the festive ambience.
+Evenings after sunset are also a good time to visit the park, as you can enjoy a dazzling special-effects light show along the rocks that adds to the festive ambience.

-Elephant Trunk Hill Park is open from 6:30 AM - 9:30 PM from April-November and 7:00 AM- 9:30 PM from December-March.
+Elephant Trunk Hill Park is open from 6:30 AM – 9:30 PM from April through November and 7:00 AM – 9:30 PM from December through March.
 Most visitors spend about one hour in the park.

 General admission to the park costs 55 RMB and is free for children under 1.2 meters (3.9 feet).
 Note that boat and raft rides available in the park are not included in the entrance ticket.